Francesco Lodi: Acireale

 In August 2021, Lodi signed for Serie D club Acireale.

 Catania (fourth time)

 In August 2022, Lodi agreed to return to refounded Serie D club Catania.

+After winning the Serie D title with Catania, Lodi was not confirmed as part of the squad for the following 2023–24 Serie C campaign.
+On 25 July 2023, Lodi announced his retirement from active football.

 International career

 Lodi was a player of the Italian under-19 team.
-He took part in 2001 UEFA European Under-16 Football Championship, the last named as under-16 event.
+He took part in 2001 UEFA European Under-16 Championship, the last named as under-16 event.

-Due to UEFA U-21 Championship had changed from an even year event to odd year event, new coach Pierluigi Casiraghi called him up as senior member of the squad for 2007 UEFA European Under-21 Football Championship, eligible to players born 1984 or after.
+Due to UEFA U-21 Championship had changed from an even year event to odd year event, new coach Pierluigi Casiraghi called him up as senior member of the squad for 2007 UEFA European Under-21 Championship, eligible to players born 1984 or after.
 He made his Italy under-21 debut against Croatia in a friendly match on 15 August 2006 at the age of 22.
 Lodi did not receive a call-up for 2004–06 season of U21.